 Joann B. Hunsberger is a Pediatric Anesthesiologist from Baltimore, Maryland.
 She also serves as Assistant Professor at Johns Hopkins University.
 A graduate of Goshen College, Temple University, and Drexel University where she received her MD degree in 2010, she joined the MHF Board in 2017.
+She was elected Secretary-Treasurer of the Board in 2018 and Vice-President in 2019.
 Originally from Bucks County, Pennsylvania, Joann and her husband, Matthew Kanagy, now make their home in Baltimore with their four children.
 Joann enjoys leading singing at church, planting green things in the city landscape, exploring the city by foot, visiting the Chesapeake coast line, and making frequent visits back to her parents’ farm in Pennsylvania.

-Matt Tieszen lives in Harrisonburg, Virginia where he is a Physician Assistant Student at James Madison University.
-He joined the MHF Board in September 2016.
-He graduated from Eastern Mennonite University with an BA in Biology in 2010 and an MA in Biomedicine in 2015.
-He attends Eastside Church in Harrisonburg.
-He volunteers as an Advanced EMT with the Harrisonburg Rescue Squad and has been involved with Highland Retreat (a Mennonite youth summer camp and retreat center) where he currently serves on the board of directors.
+Matt Tieszen completed his degree at James Madison University in 2019 to become a Physician Assistant He joined the MHF Board in September 2016 and became Secretary-Treasurer in 2019.
+In the fall of 2019, he moves to Richmond, Virginia to work in the emergency department at Chippenham Hospital.
+Matt graduated from Eastern Mennonite University with a BA in Biology in 2010 and an MA in Biomedicine in 2015.
+He attends Eastside Church in Harrisonburg, has volunteered as an Advanced EMT with the Harrisonburg Rescue Squad and has been involved with Highland Retreat (a Mennonite youth summer camp and retreat center) where he currently serves on the board of directors.
 Matt is also a classically trained violinist and enjoys playing in the community orchestra at Eastern Mennonite University.